Pagination

 • hasPreviousPage: Will give you information if there is another page to query in the backward direction

-This will be conclude that we fetch the last X documents of our blueprint which are before a specific position
+This will result in us fetching the last X documents of our blueprint, which are before a specific position.